ClusterCockpit/cc-util/README.md

 * `runQstat`
     * Line 4/7: Adapt `<CLUSTER>` argument.
-    * For multiple <CLUSTER>s, either multiply command line inside runner for each argument, or use one runner script for each <CLUSTER>, e.g. `runQstatClustone` and `runQstatClusttwo` etc.
+    * For multiple CLUSTERs, either multiply command line inside runner for each argument, or use one runner script for each <CLUSTER>, e.g. `runQstatClustone` and `runQstatClusttwo` etc.

 ## Config Options